cognitedata/transformations-cli/docs/source/quickstart.rst

      - False
      - Yes
      - No
+     - No
      - Show 10 transformations at a time, waiting for keypress to display next batch.
+    * - ``--data-set-id``
+     - No
+     - No
+     - No
+     - Yes
+     - Filter transformations by data set ID.
+    * - ``--data-set-external-id``
+     - No
+     - No
+     - No
+     - Yes
+     - Filter transformations by data set ID.
+    * - ``--destination-type``
+     - No
+     - No
+     - No
+     - No
+     - Filter transformations by destination type: assets, events, timeseries...
+    * - ``--conflict-mode``
+     - No
+     - No
+     - No
+     - No
+     - Filter transformations by conflict mode: upsert, abort, update, delete.

 ``transformations-cli show``
 ----------------------------